 Usually, Double Solitaire/Double Klondike doesn’t use a scoring system.
 Whoever moves all (or most) cards onto the foundation piles wins the game.

 Alternatively, if you play with two decks of different colors, you can go through each of the 8 piles at the end of the game and count up the cards as follows.

 - Every Ace to start a pile = 5 points

 - Every King to finish a pile = 5 points

 Whoever accumulates the most points at the end of the game (or after multiple rounds) wins the game.

 Each player sets up their layout consisting of 7 piles, ranging from 1 card to 7 cards with the top card facing up.
 The rest of the deck is your stockpile.

-You aim to move all your cards to the eight foundations (two for each suit) in numerical order from Ace to King.
+You aim to play all your cards to the eight foundations (two for each suit) in a sequence from Ace to King.

 On your turn, you have three options: Add the top card from your discard pile to the layout if you can…

 …place an Ace (followed by 2,3, 4…K) onto one of the foundations to create a sequence, or…